 The Texas Public Information Act requires disclosure of information by a public body -- unless the law specifically protects the information.
 Most information kept by a public body is public under the Act.
 The State Attorney General enforces this Act.
 View

 additional information about the Texas Public Information Act.

 Back to the top

-Unless you request that your information be withheld, to comply with FERPA, DCCCD may release information classified as "directory information" to the general public without the written consent of the student.
+Unless you request that your information be withheld, to comply with FERPA, DCCCD may release information classified as "directory information" to third parties without the written consent of the student.
 Directory information includes: